-ShiftExpression:

-AdditiveExpression

-ShiftExpression << AdditiveExpression

-ShiftExpression >> AdditiveExpression

-ShiftExpression >>> AdditiveExpression
+ShiftExpression : AdditiveExpression ShiftExpression << AdditiveExpression ShiftExpression >> AdditiveExpression ShiftExpression >>> AdditiveExpression

-11.7.1 The Left Shift Operator (<<)
+11.7.1 The Left Shift Operator ( << )

-Performs a bitwise left shift operation on the left operand by the amount specified by the right operand.
+NOTE Performs a bitwise left shift operation on the left operand by the amount specified by the right operand.

-The production ShiftExpression: ShiftExpression << AdditiveExpression is evaluated as follows:
+ShiftExpression : ShiftExpression << AdditiveExpression

 - 1. Let lref be the result of evaluating ShiftExpression. - 2.
-Let lval be GetValue(lref). - 3.
-Let rref be the result of evaluating AdditiveExpression. - 4.
-Let rval be GetValue(rref). - 5.
-Let lnum be ToInt32(lval). - 6.
-Let rnum be ToUint32(rval). - 7.
-Let shiftCount be the result of masking out all but the least significant 5 bits of rnum, that is, compute rnum & 0x1F. - 8.
+Let lval be GetValue(lref).

+- 3. If lval is an abrupt completion, return lval. - 4.
+Let rref be the result of evaluating AdditiveExpression. - 5.
+Let rval be GetValue(rref). - 6.
+If rval is an abrupt completion, return rval. - 7.
+Let lnum be ToInt32(lval). - 8.
+If lnum is an abrupt completion, return lnum. - 9.
+Let rnum be ToUint32(rval). - 10.
+If rnum is an abrupt completion, return rnum. - 11.
+Let shiftCount be the result of masking out all but the least significant 5 bits of rnum, that is, compute rnum & 0x1F. - 12.
 Return the result of left shifting lnum by shiftCount bits.
 The result is a signed 32-bit integer.